 Forensic molecular biology involves the study of human and mitochondrial DNA (may include other primates).
 In addition to the core sequence of course work, Cell and Molecular Biology majors should include elective laboratory courses such as: Recombinant DNA Techniques (BMS 558), Molecular Genetics (BMS 529), and Bioinformatics (BMS 593).
 Other elective courses to consider outside the department would be: anthropology, biochemistry, population genetics, and evolutionary biology.

-Forensic molecular biology emphasizes molecular techniques such as DNA profiling and repetitive DNA in the human genome; origin of genetic polymorphisms and how they are maintained; continuous versus discrete allele systems; DNA isolation methods; Y-chromosome haplogrouping and analysis; RFLP analysis methods; PCR-based typing systems; automated systems and DNA databases; applications of mitochondrial DNA analysis; pedigree analysis; evidence preparation; legal and ethical considerations.
+Forensic molecular biology emphasizes molecular techniques such as DNA profiling and repetitive DNA in the human genome; origin of genetic polymorphisms and how they are maintained; continuous versus discrete allele systems; DNA isolation methods; Y-chromosome haplogrouping and analysis; RFLP analysis methods; PCR-based typing systems; automated systems and DNA databases; applications of mitochondrial DNA analysis; pedigree analysis; evidence preparation; and legal and ethical considerations.

 For academic programs in the forensic sciences see the listing at the American Academy of Forensic Sciences web site.